top of page

 In comparison, The Silent Patient is still far superior, but Alex Michaelides is still such an incredible writer that The Fury is still an excellent book.

-Review of Emily Wilde's Encycolpaedia of Faeries
+Review of Emily Wilde's Encyclopaedia of Faeries by Heather Fawcett

 Cozy fantasy is a popular genre these days, and since I love cozy books it was only a matter of time before I ventured into the cozy...